A Survey of Densest Subgraph Discovery on Large Graphs: DSD on directed graphs

 \subsubsection{Flow-based algorithms}

 Similar to the flow-based algorithms for undirected graphs, the first flow-based DDS algorithm \cite{khuller2009finding} generally follows the same paradigm.
 As the DDS relates to two subsets $S^{*}$ and $T^{*}$, the algorithm first enumerates the possible ratio of $a=\frac{|S^{*}|}{|T^{*}|}$.
 For each ratio $a$, it guesses the density $g$ of the DDS via a binary search.
 According to the two parameters $a$ and $g$, the algorithm constructs a flow network based on the original directed graph.
-The flow network constructed based on the directed graph in Figure \ref{fig:22core} is shown in Figure \ref{fig:di-flow-net}.
-Basically, the vertices are duplicated into two sets $A$ and $B$, and each edge in the original graph has a corresponding arc with capacity two from $B$ to $A$.
-The capacities of arcs from the source $s$ are set to the number of edges in the graph, $m$.
-For arcs pointing to the sink, the capacities are set based on $g$ and $a$, as shown in Figure \ref{fig:di-flow-net}.
+The flow network constructed based on the directed graph is shown in Fig. \ref{fig:di-flow-net}.
 Then, the algorithm performs max-flow computation on the flow network and updates the binary search range based on the max-flow result.
 After all possible ratios $a$ are enumerated, the algorithm will output the maximum density across all binary searches, and the corresponding subgraph is the DDS.

-The above flow-based algorithm can handle small directed graphs well but suffers from large graphs because the algorithm needs to enumerate all $O(n^{2})$ possible ratios and the state-of-the-art max-flow algorithm \cite{orlin2013max} needs $O(nm)$ time cost.

-To avoid performing the max-flow computation on the flow network constructed from the whole original graph, Ma et al. \cite{ma2020efficient} proposed a new dense subgraph model on directed graphs, named $[x,y]$-core, inspired by $k$-core on undirected graphs.